alireza-pargol/alireza-pargol/README.md

 ### Alireza Pargol
 #### programmer and teacher

-🌱 I’m currently learning AI
+🌱 I’m currently learning more about python

 <!--
 **alireza-pargol/alireza-pargol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.